cryptocompress/pi.classee_body.ee_addon/README.markdown

 If you'd like to retreive only the class names, but not the `class=""` attribute itelf, simply add `attr="false"` as a parameter:

 `{exp:classee_body attr="false"}`

+You can also disable the addition of certain kinds of classes by using a pipe-delimited list within the "disable" parameter:

+`{exp:classee_body disable="paged|category|monthly"}`

+Valid values for the "disable" parameter are "segments", "paged", "category", "monthly", "member_group", "browser" and "platform".